OddCommon/bolt/README.md

 A light weight way to make your html faster ⚡️

 ## 🧐 What it does and WHY yet another router?
-The primary goal of Bolt is to be an unopinionated helper that speeds up page loads times and gives users the feel of an SPA while remaining static HTML.
+The primary goal of Bolt is to be an un-opinionated helper that speeds up page loads times and gives users the feel of an SPA while remaining static HTML.
 It's not quite a router and not quite a transition library, it's main objective is speed and it's up to you to decide how to implement.

 You can use Bolt in a few different ways, out of the box it will improve load times with a few modifications to your code.